-D. DSE Acceleration
+D. DSE acceleration

-To evaluate and demonstrate the search efficiency of our multistage hierarchical DSE methodology, we conducted three DSE experiments using the ResNet-101 [43] CNN model and with a slightly smaller cluster of four edge devices.
+To evaluate and demonstrate the search efficiency of our multi-stage hierarchical DSE methodology, we conducted three DSE experiments using the ResNet-101 [43] CNN model and with a slightly smaller cluster of four edge devices.
 We compare the obtained DSE results in terms of the quality of the found solutions and how this quality changes over time during the DSE process (i.e., the search).
-In the first DSE experiment, referred to as 3s-2l-SPE, we utilize our multistage hierarchical DSE methodology as presented in Section IV with 3 stages, 2 levels per stage, and the chromosome is encoded using our SPE method.
-In the second experiment, referred to as 1s-non-SPE, we utilize a classical 1-stage, nonhierarchical

-DSE methodology based on the NSGA-II algorithm with our AutoDiCE-based on-board evaluation as the fitness function and our SPE as the chromosome encoding method.
-In the third experiment, referred to as 1s-non-NE, we utilize the same DSE methodology as in the second experiment but we replace SPE with the NE method mentioned in Section IV.
-In these experiments, every CNN layer can be mapped either onto a 6-core CPU or a GPU present in any of the four-edge devices.
-In each DSE experiment, we run the search for optimal mappings for 70 h and compare the quality of solutions found within this 70 h.
+In the first DSE experiment, referred as 3s-21-SPE, we utilize our multi-stage hierarchical DSE methodology as presented in Section IV with 3 stages, 2 levels per stage, and the chromosome is encoded using our SPE method.
+In the second experiment, referred as 1s-non-SPE, we utilize a classical 1-stage, non-hierarchical DSE methodology based on the NSGA-II algorithm with our AutoDiCE-based on-board evaluation as the fitness function and our SPE as the chromosome encoding method.
+In the third experiment, referred as 1s-non-NE, we utilize the same DSE methodology as in the second experiment but we replace SPE with the naive encoding (NE) method mentioned in Section IV.
+In these experiments, every CNN layer can be mapped either onto a 6-core CPU or a GPU present in any of the four edge devices.
+In each DSE experiment, we run the search for optimal mappings for 70 hours and compare the quality of solutions found within these 70 hours.

-Fig. 8 shows how the quality of the found mappings in terms of the three targeted objectives improves during the search in the three DSE experiments.
+Figure 8 shows how the quality of the found mappings in terms of the three targeted objectives improves during the search in the three DSE experiments.
 The results for each objective are plotted in a separate chart where the X-axis represents the search time in hours and the Y-axis represents the objective value in images per second (img/sec) for the CNN inference throughput, in megabytes (MB) for the maximum memory usage per edge device, and in joules per image (J/img) for the maximum energy consumption per edge device.
 Every point in a chart represents the best-found mapping with respect to the objective at a given point in time.

-The results in Fig. 8 clearly indicate that the 1s-non-NE DSE gets easily stuck in dominance-resistant solutions, which means that such DSE cannot find high-quality mappings even after hundreds of generations.
-In contrast, by replacing the common NE encoding method with our tailored SPE method, the search efficiency is significantly improved, as shown in Fig. 8, where the 1s-non-SPE DSE delivers high-quality mappings for the three objectives after 20 h.
+The results in Figure 8 clearly indicate that the 1s-non-NE DSE gets easily stuck in dominance resistant solutions, which means that such DSE cannot find high-quality mappings even after hundreds of generations.
+In contrast, by replacing the common NE encoding method with our tailored SPE method, the search efficiency is significantly improved as shown in Figure 8 where the 1s-non-SPE DSE delivers highquality mappings for the three objectives after 20 hours.
 This is because our SPE method ensures that only consecutive CNN layers will be mapped on a PE, thereby scaling down significantly the design space and allowing only exploration of mappings with reduced data communication among PEs.
 Such mappings are better than less restricted mappings allowed by the NE method.

-Finally, comparing the 1s-non-SPE and 3s-2l-SPE results shown in Fig. 8, we see that by introducing multiple stages and hierarchy in the DSE process, it further accelerates the finding of high-quality mappings.
-For example, after 40 h of search time, our 3s-2l-SPE DSE delivers better mappings for the three objectives than the 1s-non-SPE DSE.
+Finally, comparing the 1s-non-SPE and 3s-21-SPE results shown in Figure 8, we see that by introducing multiple stages and hierarchy in the DSE process, it further accelerates the finding of high-quality mappings.
+For example, after 40 hours of search time, our 3s-21-SPE DSE delivers better mappings for the three objectives than the 1s-non-SPE DSE.